 Undesirable side effects caused by our product candidates or that may be identified as related to our product candidates by physician investigators conducting our clinical trials or even competing products in development that utilize a similar mechanism of action or act through a similar biological disease pathway could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in the delay or denial of regulatory approval by the FDA or other regulatory authorities and potential product liability claims.
-Adverse events and SAEs that emerge during treatment with our product candidates or other compounds acting through similar biological pathways may be deemed to be related to our product candidate and may result in:
+If we determine that there is a likely causal relationship between a serious adverse event and our product candidate, and such safety event is material or significant enough, it may result in:

-- our Phase 3 clinical trial development plan becoming longer and more extensive; - regulatory authorities increasing the data and information required to approve our product candidates and imposing other requirements; and - our collaboration partners terminating our existing agreements.
+- our Phase 3 clinical trial development plan becoming longer and more extensive; - · regulatory authorities increasing the data and information required to approve our product candidates and imposing other requirements; and - our collaboration partners terminating our existing agreements.

 The occurrence of any or all of these events may cause the development of our product candidates to be delayed or terminated, which could materially and adversely affect our business and prospects.
-Refer to "Business - Our Development Program for Roxadustat" and "Business - Pamrevlumab for the Treatment of Fibrosis and Cancer" for a discussion of the adverse events and SAEs that have emerged in clinical trials of roxadustat and pamrevlumab.
+Refer to "Business - Roxadustat for the Treatment of Anemia in Chronic Kidney Disease" and "Business - Pamrevlumab for the Treatment of Fibrosis and Cancer" for a discussion of the adverse events and serious adverse events that have emerged in clinical trials of roxadustat and pamrevlumab.